 Reasons Not To Live In Belize

 Belize is not for everybody.
 In fact, for some people moving to Belize could be a disaster.
 Here are some reasons that you may not enjoy life in Belize.

 Health care is not great.
 In rural areas it is practically non-existent.
 If you have an existing medical condition Belize is not a good call.

-Belize operates on a different speed to the rest of the world.
 People show up late for appointments, parties and everything else.
 Queues are slow moving to the point of not moving.
 If you like to live life by a timetable, moving to Belize might be enough to drive you insane.

 The humidity and bugs are another part of life in Belize.
 At lower altitudes the humidity is higher but there are less bugs.
 At higher altitudes and in the jungle areas, the temperatures are lower.
 But there are more bugs.

 You can do things to combat both these problems, but they exist and how you handle them will impact your life here.

 4. There Is No Traditional European-Style Culture

 Belize doesn’t have much of a culture scene in the traditional sense.
 There are lots of local festivals and productions.
 But European style theatre or opera isn’t an option.